|

 is a very personal thing and we cannot make another understand each others views.
 Perhaps through example and actions, along with

 prayer, she will come to see something in you that will soften her heart.
+I think now would be the time to see a priest

 and make your choice a reality.
 At the same